Faculty

 Ph.D.
 Candidate

-I’m a third-year Ph.D.
+I’m a fifth-year Ph.D.
 Student in CSE.
 My research interest lies in applying machine learning techniques to healthcare problems to create actionable models clinicians can use.
 In the past, I’ve developed a classification model that uses brainwave signals to diagnose insomnia and identify cognitive impairment in patients.

 Meera Krishnamoorthy